Skip to main contentSkip to main navigationSkip to footer content

 P: GERON-101 or NURS-199 Completion of core and elective courses for either the Gerontology Major or Minor.

 This Gerontology major course completion degree will culminate with an interdisciplinary Capstone Project in which the student(s) will develop a project integrating program learning outcomes.
 Foci in this project may include Communication, Community, Teamwork, Integrated literature review or a Presentation.
 Students, in teams or individually, may develop and present a community educational offering in collaboration with a specific agency or work with a faculty member on a particular project related to the field of gerontology.
-The capstone experience will be developed and individualized to meet the interests of the student in alignment with the learning outcomes of the Gerontology Studies Major/Minor.
+The capstone experience will be developed and individualized to meet the interests of the student in alignment with the learning outcomes of the Gerontology Studies Major.